Sharon L. NellesPartner

 - Counsel, coordinating counsel and/or settlement counsel to Microsoft in its defense of hundreds of consumer class actions brought around the country by end-users of Microsoft software and direct purchasers of Microsoft software following the Department of Justice’s antitrust case United States v.
 Microsoft.
 (Multidistrict litigation coordinated in the District of Maryland; state cases throughout the United States)

 - Trial counsel for Microsoft in its defense of more than a dozen consumer class actions alleging anti-trust damages and business fraud claims, including a seven-week jury trial in Minneapolis, Minnesota and a 16-week jury trial in Des Moines, Iowa.
 Both cases settled on terms favorable to Microsoft.
 (Federal and state courts throughout the United States)

 - Trial counsel for Microsoft in Novell v.
 Microsoft, an eight-week jury trial in Salt Lake City.
 Successfully defended against any award in favor of hometown plaintiff Novell.
 Obtained post-trial judgment as a matter of law that was unanimously affirmed by the U.S. Court of Appeals.
 (District of Utah/10th Circuit)

-- Current counsel to U.S. and non-U.S. companies in significant non-public investigations by the Department of Justice, the United States Attorney’s Office, the Securities and Exchange Commission and several state attorneys general concerning the subprime mortgage crisis, alleged accounting frauds, RICO, money-laundering, market-timing and market manipulation.
+- Counsel to U.S. and non-U.S. companies in significant non-public investigations by the Department of Justice, the United States Attorney’s Office, the Securities and Exchange Commission and several state attorneys general concerning the subprime mortgage crisis, alleged accounting frauds, RICO, money-laundering, market-timing and market manipulation.